Edwin John Pratt

 The collection contains manuscripts and published works by E.J.
 Pratt, as well as notebooks, drafts of poems, lecture notes, correspondence, critical works and theses, photographs and memorabilia.
 Also contains personal material including degrees, medals, artwork, and programs and invitations for various events.

 Canadian poet and Professor of English at Victoria University, Pratt was a founder and the first editor (1936–1943) of Canadian Poetry Magazine, on the Editorial Board, Saturday Night, member of the Canadian Authors’ Association and the Arts and Letters Club.
 He won the Governor-General’s medal for The Fable of the Goats and Other Poems (1937), Brébeuf and His Brethren (1940), and Towards the Last Spike (1952).
-The poet was also awarded the Lorne Pierce Gold Medal for distinguished services to Canadian literature; the Canada Council medal for distinction in literature (1961); and many more.
+The poet was also awarded the Lorne Pierce Gold Medal for distinguished services to Canadian literature; the Canada Council medal for distinction in literature (1961), and many more.

 There are two ways to access parts of the collection:

 Guide to the E.J.
 Pratt Papers:

 A detailed finding aid to the papers in the collection.
 The finding aid has six series.
 For material relating to Viola Whitney Pratt, see the Viola Whitney Pratt Fonds.
 For material relating to Claire Pratt, see the Claire Pratt Fonds.

 University of Toronto Catalogue:

 For catalogued items in the E.J.
 Pratt and general collections at Victoria University Library, as well as the E.J.
 Pratt Pamphlet Collection.

 Edwin John Dove Pratt (1882–1964) was an academic and a poet.
 He was born in Western Bay, Newfoundland, the son of Reverend John Pratt and Fanny Pitts Knight.
 He married Viola Leone Whitney on August 20, 1918 and they had a daughter, Mildred Claire, born in 1921.
 He died in Toronto, Ontario on April 26, 1964.